-Introduction of an ordinance restricting the use of County resources to assist or cooperate with immigration authorities, and waive the reading of the ordinance in its entirety.
+Adopt an ordinance restricting the use of County resources to assist or cooperate with immigration authorities, previously introduced on April 11, 2023, and waive the reading of the ordinance in its entirety.

 BACKGROUND:

 The United States Immigration and Customs Enforcement (ICE), which is responsible for enforcing federal civil immigration laws, often seeks to enlist local law enforcement's voluntary cooperation and assistance in enforcing immigration laws.
 Such cooperation and assistance by local agencies may include, for instance, continuing to detain persons based on non-mandatory civil immigration detainers or cooperating and assisting with requests to notify ICE when a person will be released from local custody.
 Such actions often shift the financial burden of civil immigration enforcement onto local agencies.